-We are making a submission relating to the proposed insertion of Hydro Inundation overlay into the Eplan maps as it pertains specifically to Pukaki Airport where we have a section, 6 Dakota Drive.
+'I am making a submission relating to the proposed insertion of Hydro Inundation overlay into the Eplan maps as it pertains specifically to Pukaki Airport where I live and have a business.

-We have been going through all the available information provided by the council, relating to the potential hydro inundation and also have been given access to a recording of a meeting held in Fairlie in April 2017.
+I have been trawling through all the available information provided by the council, relating to the potential hydro inundation and also have been given access to a recording of a meeting held in Fairlie in April 2017.
 This meeting was convened to specifically discuss the matters arising due to the hydro inundation modelling and its inclusion on LIMS and the District plan and how this would impact current and potential landowners at the airport.
 Participants in the meeting were MDC staff and councillors, Meridian and the members of the Pukaki Airport Board, which is now dissolved.
-We also have access to some emails relating to this meeting.
+I also have access to some emails relating to this meeting.

-From what we have read and listened to, our first concern is the proposed Hydro inundation mapping in appendix 7 of the PC 28 of the District Plan, shows catastrophic consequences of a Pukaki Inlet Dam breach.
+From what I have read and listened to, my first concern is the proposed Hydro inundation mapping in appendix 7 of the PC 28 of the District Plan, shows catastrophic consequences of a Pukaki Inlet Dam breach.

-We note that while this information is only just now being proposed to be put into the district plan, it is clear from the recorded meeting that this information has been known for a long time.
+I note that while this information is only just now being proposed to be put into the district plan, it is clear from the recorded meeting that this information has been known for a long time.

 Definitely back to 2013 when an environment court decree said that Meridian and the council should be consulting with affected landowners.
 They did not.